dbos-inc/dbos-docs/docs/python/programming-guide.md

 - `sign_guestbook` &mdash; Signs the online guestbook with an HTTP POST request
 - `insert_greeting` &mdash; Uses [SQLAlchemy](https://docs.sqlalchemy.org/en/20/core/) to record the greeting in the database.

-Both are ordinary Python functions (though for convenience, `insert_greeting` uses the pre-configured `DBOS.sql_session` SQLAlchemy client), but we **annotate** them so we can durably execute them later:
+Both are ordinary Python functions, but we **annotate** them so we can durably execute them later:
 - [`DBOS.step`](./tutorials/step-tutorial.md) is an annotation we can apply to **any function** to use it as a step in a durable workflow.
 - [`DBOS.transaction`](./tutorials/transaction-tutorial.md) is a special type of step optimized for performing database operations.
+It provides a pre-configured `DBOS.sql_session` SQLAlchemy client.

 To see your app working, restart it with `dbos start`.
 Then, visit this URL: http://localhost:8000/greeting/Mike.
 When you visit, your app should log first that it has recorded your greeting in the guestbook, then that it has recorded your greeting in the database.